top of page

 Chair

-Alongside her role at Cycle Sisters, Samra is a Senior Producer for Arts & Homelessness International, a charity that works to bring positive political change to people, projects and policy in homelessness, through arts and creatively.
-Samra has brought her expertise in fundraising, strategy and communications to the Board of Cycle Sisters advising the team as well as coordinating our Cycle Sisters Hounslow group.
+Samra is a Co-Director and Producer at Arts & Homelessness International.
+She works with stakeholders to create and bring positive change to people, projects and policy through arts and creativity.
+Samra coordinates and designs local government-based legislative theatre projects in order to enable policy makers to democratise decision-making with people who are or have been homeless.
+Samra has brought her expertise in fundraising, strategy and communications to the Board of Cycle Sisters, as well as coordinating the Cycle Sisters Hounslow group.

 Raiyhana Noorgat